lowczarc/gameboy-emulator/README.md

 - `emulator/` - This contains the main Gameboy emulator.
 You'll find all of the necessary files and the core logic inside this folder.
 - `asm/` - This is an assembler for the Gameboy, written in Python 🐍.

-After doing it twice, I would recommend to do it this way if you plan to do an emulator: start with the assembler and then start to write the emulator.
+After doing it twice, I would recommend to do it this way if you plan to write an emulator: start with the assembler before writing the emulator.
 You will have a better understanding of the capabilities of the CPU and will already have a good idea for how the opcodes are structured.

 ## 🚀 Getting started